-The list below represents the projects planned for the Annual Plan 2019/20, based on and as adjusted from Year 2 of the Long Term Plan 2018-28.
-For a full list of projects relating to 2018-28, please refer to the Long Term Plan 2018-28.
+The list below represents the projects planned for the Annual Plan 2020/21, based on and as adjusted from Year 3 of the Long Term Plan 2018-28.

-Project Title Summary 2019/20 Geraldine Stormwater Renewals General renewal of minor culverts, sumps and soak pits in Geraldine.
-5,000 Geraldine Stormwater Capital Upgrades Upgrading the stormwater network, and other projects that will be identified in the Geraldine Stormwater Management Plan(SMP), including work to improve stormwater quality in line with the Land & Water Regional Plan 305,000 Temuka Stormwater Renewals General renewal of minor culverts, sumps and soak pits in Temuka.
-15,000 Temuka Stormwater Capital Upgrades Upgrading the stormwater network, and other projects that will be identified in the Temuka Stormwater Management Plan(SMP), including work to improve stormwater quality in line with the Land & Water Regional Plan 165,500 Timaru - Fixed Plant and Equipment Renewals Renewal of plant and equipment that have reached the end of their useful life including electrical, instrumentation, controls and telemetry.
-36,000 Timaru - Gleniti Dams Construction of bunds to attenuate stormwater flow in the Gleniti area 85,000 Timaru Stormwater Renewals Maintenance generated renewals of minor culverts, sumps and soak pits in Timaru.
-20,000 Timaru Stormwater Capital Upgrades Projects to improve the network capacity and flow quality, including work to improve stormwater quality in line with the Land & Water Regional Plan 110,000 Timaru Stormwater Network Renewals Network renewal work including improvements at the Washdyke pump station 490,000 Timaru - Number 1 Drain Upgrade Increasing the capacity of the stormwater drain to improve network flow and quality of discharge.
-200,000 Rural Stormwater Renewals General renewals of stormwater reticulation, minor culverts, sumps and soak pits in rural locations.
-5,000
+Project Summary 2020/21 Geraldine Stormwater Renewals General renewal of minor culverts, sumps and soak pits in Geraldine.
+5,000 Geraldine Stormwater Capital Upgrades Upgrading of the Geraldine stormwater network, and other projects that will be identified in the Geraldine Stormwater Management Plan (SMP).
+Includes work to improve stormwater quality in line with the Land \uptheta Water Regional Plan.
+332,000 Temuka Stormwater Renewals General renewal of minor culverts, sumps and soak pits in Temuka.
+15,000 Temuka Stormwater Capital Upgrades Upgrading of the Temuka stormwater network, and other projects that will be identified in the Temuka SMP.
+Includes work to improve stormwater quality in line with the Land \uptheta Water Regional Plan.
+345,500 Stormwater - Vested Assets Stormwater assets as a result of new developments and subdivisions.
+30,000 Timaru Stormwater Renewals Maintenance generated renewal of minor culverts, sumps and soak pits in Timaru.
+20,000 Timaru Stormwater Capital Upgrades Projects to improve stormwater network capacity and flow quality.
+Includes work to improve stormwater quality in line with the Land & Water Regional Plan.
+Stormwater network analysis Development of a stormwater model.
+15,000 Timaru - Number 1 Drain Upgrade Increasing the capacity of the stormwater drain to improve network flow and quality of discharge.
+30,000 Timaru Stormwater - Network renewals Network renewal work including improvements at the Washdyke pump station.
+150,000 Rural / Urban Interface Upgrades Replacement of a soakage pit in Pleasant Point.
+9,000 Rural Stormwater Capital Upgrades Projects to improve stormwater network capacity, flow and quality.
+Includes work to improve stormwater quality in line with the Land & Water Regional Plan.
+10,000